christianalfoni/impact/docs/giving-up-react.md

 The `defineComponent` function introduces two function scopes.
 The passed function is your state management scope, called `Setup`, and the returned function is the user interface scope, which will reconcile on observed changes.

-This signature forces us to define the user interface function inside `defineComponent`.
-This prevents us from making state _readonly_ in the user interface and it can quickly grow to a point where you can not clearly parse out what is state and what is user interface.
+This signature forces us to define the user interface function inside `defineComponent`, as it needs access to the state.
+This prevents us from splitting the state definition from the user interface definition, which is important to scale the code and keep a strong mental model.
 Also you can not just define a component as a standalone function like we do in React. **This is the second thing to address.**

 Vue also has a behaviour called [Fallthrough attributes](https://vuejs.org/guide/components/attrs).
 This allows you to add certain native attributes to components when consuming them, like `style`, `class` or `onClick`.
 These attributes will automatically be added to the root element returned inside the component.
 In React we want the behaviour of the component to be controlled completely from the component and any outside influence should happen through props. **This is the third thing to address**.